 How to pay fees:

-- To pay online: NEW as of 12/16/2022 Manufacturers are now able to pay registration and/or shortfall fees online either via credit card (including a transaction fee) or ACH/eCheck (no fee).
-Email [email protected] to request a link to start the payment process.
+- To pay online (preferred): Manufacturers may pay registration and/or shortfall fees online either via credit card (including a transaction fee) or ACH/eCheck (no transaction fee).
 The process involves two steps: 1.
-Calculating or entering the payment amount and entering contact information, and 2.
+Calculating or entering the payment amount and providing contact information, and 2.

 Submitting payment information.

-- To pay by check, please follow the directions below (and ensure your payment systems are updated with this information):
+Note: DOEE will only approve the payment amount submitted in the first step after there are no outstanding questions about the amount due. - To pay by check, follow the directions below (and ensure your payment systems are updated with this information):

 PAYABLE TO: DC Treasurer